bhackett1024/CarbonTopo/README.md

-CarbonTopo is, right now, a basic webapp demo, which takes tiled topographic maps, allows panning and zooming and terrain visualization (right click -> draw view).
+CarbonTopo is, right now, a basic webapp demo, which takes USGS elevation data, generates topographic maps on the fly, and allows panning, zooming and terrain visualization (right click -> draw view).